oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

 #### Example: Sign a Row Using Positional Parameters and a private key stored in a file
 To sign a specific row in the `bank_ledger_bt` table using positional parameters i.e. instance id, chain id and sequence id.
-The code internally uses OpenSSL installed on user's local system (here cloudshell) to generate signature:
+The code internally uses OpenSSL installed on user's local system (here Cloud Shell) to generate the signature:
 ```
 <copy>